 /dev/sda1 /home/shares/public/disk1 auto noatime,nofail 0 0

-To access the Raspberry Pi NAS, go to This PC, click the Computer tab, and then click Map network drive.
+The Raspberry Pi NAS can be accessed by any device on the network.
+To access the Raspberry Pi NAS from a Windows PC, go to This PC, click the Computer tab, and then click Map network drive:

-\\raspberrypi\pi.
-Also, for smartphones, you can connect to the NAS using an app like File Expert for Android or File Explorer on IOS.
+To connect to the Raspberry Pi NAS with a smartphone, use an app like File Expert for Android or File Explorer on IOS.